GO-1: Cable Information

+In 2022 Go connected GO-1 to the La Valetta cable which terminates in Marseille, France and is part of the larger PEACE cable system.

+Cable Faults & Failures

 There were reports of cable failure on the St. George's Bay/Catania cable in December 2008, concurrent with the failure of several other cable systems at around the same time.

 It has been speculated that these multiple failures of apparently unrelated submarine cable systems may have been related to seismic activity in the region.

+In 2023 the Cable was again damaged with works to repair the cable taking several months.
+The damage was stated as being due to reckless human activity.